oernii/delay-video-player/README.md

-! dual delayed video - for archery form check
+# dual delayed video - for archery form check

-!!
-Mode of operation:
+## Mode of operation:
 The app runs 2 vlc windows, resizes them to side-by-side fullscreen and delays them a few seconds

-!!Prerequisites:
+## Prerequisites:
  - linux
  - python3
  - vlc